 Joanna Nichthauser at MEDCOM says: “We began our international expansion over a dozen years ago with deliveries of converters to Norway, Hungary, and Ukraine.
 Today, one-third of our turnover is generated by export and our products are delivered to 38 countries on six continents.

 “We cooperate with more than 40 customers from the railway industry from Europe, Asia, and both Americas, and most of our international orders are very demanding.
-We deliver products which can be used even in extreme working conditions, in Siberia, near the polar circle, in the sub-tropical climate of Sydney, and in the equatorial climate zone in São Paulo or the capital of Ethiopia, Addis Ababa.”
+We deliver products which can be used even in extreme working conditions, in Siberia, near the polar circle, and in the equatorial climate zone in São Paulo or the capital of Ethiopia, Addis Ababa.”